rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 When you're looking for information about linking parts of a program (potentially written in different languages) on the internet, one often comes across the term "C ABI".
 Due to the vast amount of code written in C, the language became a de facto standard for compatibility on various levels.
 That's also the reason why you find that term in Rust source, like `repr(C)` or `extern "C"`.
 However, the C language itself does not define an ABI.
+This is underlined by the ISO C standard which states in its `Scope` chapter in the second paragraph:
+> 2 This International Standard does not specify
+> - the mechanism by which C programs are transformed for use by a data-processing
+    system;
+> - the mechanism by which C programs are invoked for use by a data-processing
+    system;
+> ...

+This basically means that the standard neither says how source is turned into anexecutable nor how this executable is actually run on a computer.
 Therefore, the term "C ABI" is actually misleading, suggesting that there is a common ruleset per platform and any program part that obeys this "C ABI" will work flawlessly when linked.

 While the C language standard doesn't define the entire ABI, it does impose some restrictions on the ABI, e.g.